Move Your Body In Ways That You Love

 Photo Credit: Andrei-Lazarev

-‘Moving your body is ways that you love’ is one of the key messages I work on with women in their coaching, counselling and psychotherapy sessions; it’s to help them get in touch with the feminine aspects and their soul self.
+“Moving your body in ways that you love” is one of the key themes I explore with women in coaching, counselling and psychotherapy.
+It’s about reconnecting with the feminine aspects of self and a deeper sense of soul.

-Many women are over identified with the masculine aspects of the self; this can result in relating to ourselves in patriarchal and oppressive ways.
-We may even end up tyrannizing ourselves through overworking, perfectionism, not getting enough rest or self-care, and by participating in punitive diets and punishing exercise routines.
+Many women are over-identified with the masculine, which can show up as relating to ourselves in harsh, patriarchal and oppressive ways.
+This might look like overworking, perfectionism, lack of rest or self-care, or pushing the body through punitive diets and punishing exercise routines.

-One way to get in touch with the feminine and bring in more balance, is through listening and moving to music.
+One way of restoring balance is through listening and moving to music.

-If you are wanting to connect with your body and soul self on a deeper level – some examples of classes and retreats are BodySoul Rhythms®, Qoya, Gabrielle Roth’s 5 Rythyms and Nia.
+If you’re wanting to reconnect with your body and soul in a more intuitive way, you might explore practices such as BodySoul Rhythms®, Qoya, Gabrielle Roth’s 5 Rhythms or Nia.

 ABOUT THE AUTHOR